yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 In the same vein, a crash affecting `Pokémon Sword/Shield` — also caused by a race condition — was fixed by [removing the service thread manager and refactoring the code to use weak pointers](https://github.com/yuzu-emu/yuzu/pull/6428).
-But this wasn't the only kernel change solving a problem with this game. bunnei checked our session code and fixed another crash caused by [disconnected sessions trying to overwrite a cloned session's handler](https://github.com/yuzu-emu/yuzu/pull/6441).
+But this wasn't the only kernel change solving a problem with this game. bunnei investigated our session code and fixed another crash caused by [disconnected sessions trying to overwrite a cloned session's handler](https://github.com/yuzu-emu/yuzu/pull/6441).
 The sessions were also being reserved more times than needed, causing yuzu to run out of available sessions.
 For this reason, [he made sure to remove these redundant reservations](https://github.com/yuzu-emu/yuzu/pull/6444) to solve the problem.

 bunnei also noticed that the error check for `CancelSynchronization` — used to manage threads — was missing and [added it on this PR](https://github.com/yuzu-emu/yuzu/pull/6440).
 This change allows yuzu to avoid a potential crash now, while also making the implementation more accurate.

-On top of these kernel changes, bunnei has also been implementing more of the changes introduced by the version 12.X.X of the Switch’s firmware, allowing `DOOM Eternal` to boot with its update 1.5 installed — although the game still requires more work in order to start rendering correctly.
+On top of these kernel changes, bunnei has also been implementing more of the changes introduced by version 12.X.X of the Switch’s firmware, allowing `DOOM Eternal` to boot with its update 1.5 installed — although the game still requires more work in order to start rendering correctly.

 ## Audio changes